Frequently asked Questions and Answers

 Question: How often should I undertake anaphylaxis training?

 Answer: ASCIA cannot recommend how often training needs to be undertaken, as this differs between regions, however it would seem reasonable to repeat training at least every two years.
 You should check your region's guidelines/legislation to meet the training requirements.

 Answer: As stated on the ASCIA website, ASCIA anaphylaxis e-training courses should always be completed in conjunction with practice using an adrenaline autoinjector training device (with no needle and no adrenaline).

 With regard to the adult witness (person over the age of 18 years), no special qualifications are required.
 The adult who signs the certificate to confirm practice with a trainer device should refer to instructions on the ASCIA Action Plans or the instructional videos on the ASCIA website: www.allergy.org.au/health-professionals/anaphylaxis-resources

-During social distancing restrictions due to the COVID-19 pandemic in 2020, an adult within the same residence may witness correct administration of an adrenaline autoinjector trainer device.
+During social distancing restrictions due to the COVID-19 pandemic in 2020 and beyond, an adult within the same residence may witness correct administration of an adrenaline autoinjector trainer

 Question: Which course should I choose?